Originally published: July 2024 | Updated: October 2025

 Treatment might include fillings, root canals, or antibiotics if an infection is present.
 Ignoring a severe toothache can lead to worse issues, including abscesses or tooth loss.

-What steps should I take if I experience a dental emergency over the weekend?
+What if a dental emergency happens at night or on the weekend?

 Reason To Smile